Outdoor therapy retreats

 • Experience, reliability and safety.

 Following a path into nature, is following a path less travelled.
 It’s more than an Instagram moment, it’s a permanent feeling that you take with you everywhere you go in life.
-Going bush is the act of being present in the here and now.
+Going outdoors is the act of being present in the here and now.

 There are many opportunities in the Great Western Tiers / Kooparoona Niara for healing and reflection.
 Our route may follow Warners Track, Higgs Track, Western Creek Track, Syds Track, Mother Cummings Track, Parsons Track, parts of the Tasmania Trail or Penguin Cradle Trail.
 Or it may go completely off track.

-Each session I put together is carefully planned and respects the spiritual and cultural significance and importance of the place to be entered.
 I’m a member of the Friends of the Great Western Tiers and I follow their guidelines for conservation of this wonderful wilderness area and the hiking tracks that criss-cross it.

 Nature can be enjoyed in so many different ways, even if you live with a disability.
 I’ve been a personal carer in Norway (Brukerstyrt Personlig Assistent) and support worker in Australia (Aged Care and NDIS) for many years, and have enjoyed taking clients with various disabilities and impairments out into nature, where they have let their spirits and senses run wild.

-What could a therapy session include?
+What could a retreat include?

 • Immersion in the spectacular Great Western Tiers / Kooparaoona Niara World Heritage Area.